GManzato/Radiant/README.md

 ##What is Radian

-I want to do a easy and opensource advanced team chat.
+I want to do an easy and opensource advanced team chat.

 ##Installation